LucaDro/SudokuGenerator/README.md

 # SudokuGenerator
-Repository that can generate solvable sudokus, it also has a sudoku solver.
+Repository that can generate full sudokus using brute force.